VincenzoRocchi/reminder_backend/README.md

 # Reminder App

-A comprehensive backend system for businesses to manage and send reminders to their users via email, SMS, and WhatsApp.
+A comprehensive backend system for businesses (such as accounting firms) to manage and send reminders to their clients via email, SMS, and WhatsApp, with integrated payment capabilities.

 ## Features

-- **User Management**: Register, authenticate, and manage users
+- **User & Client Management**: Register, authenticate, and manage business users and their clients
-- **Business Management**: Create and manage businesses
+- **Business Management**: Create and manage business accounts with customized settings
-- **Reminder System**: Set up one-time or recurring reminders
+- **Reminder System**: Set up one-time or recurring reminders with different types (deadlines, payments, etc.)
 - **Multi-channel Notifications**: Send reminders via email, SMS, or WhatsApp
-- **Scheduling**: Automated reminder delivery at specified times
+- **Scheduling**: Automated reminder delivery at specified times with manual trigger option
-- **Business-specific Settings**: Each business can configure their own notification channels
+- **Payment Integration**: Include payment links (Stripe) in reminders for easy client transactions
+- **Dashboard & Analytics**: Monitor notification history and payment status
+- **Error Handling**: Robust error handling for notification delivery and payment processing

 ## Technology Stack